semaphoreci/docs/docs/essentials/flaky-tests.md

 By detecting flaky tests, development teams can take specific actions to address these issues and improve the overall reliability of their testing pipeline.

+!!! warning "Note: This feature is in closed beta."

+!!! info "Definition"
-!!! warning "Note: A test is considered flaky when it produces different results within the same Git commit.
-For example, the test may fail at one point and subsequently pass without any alterations to the codebase."
+      A test is considered flaky when it produces different results within the same Git commit.
+For example, the test may fail at one point and subsequently pass without any alterations to the codebase.

 ## Configuring flaky test detection